 On the note of the Devil being bad she paused a little and came back with a response that in all my years it had never even crossed my mind.
 “I think the Devil is a good person.”
 Came the words that clearly rattled me, “Why do you do you say that Meena?” literally dreading the next words I waited for what seemed like an eternity.
 She finally gave her reply of, “Well, the Devil takes away all the bad people so that we don’t have to see them in heaven, so isn’t the devil helping god and all of us?”
 I looked at her and what she said had actually made sense so I replied, “I guess you have a good point Meena.”
 After this I sat watching her and just thought how beautiful it is that a child can see the good in everything, especially when I was only thinking of the negative.
 My six-year old daughter taught me another lesson last night and I love her for it.
 Thank you Meena.

 In recent years we have heard much about visualization and the law of attraction.
-Whether you believe it or not there has to be something in we are what we believe.
-If there is something that you feel you missed early on in life, did not understand certain things or feel that you are just not destined to achieve anything then simply the truth is you will not.
+Whether you believe it or not, there has to be something in the statement, ‘we are what we believe.’
+If there is something that you feel you missed early on in life, did not understand certain things or feel that you are just not destined to achieve anything, then simply the truth is, you will not.

 We see throughout history the people who have succeeded in life.
 We glorify their achievements as though that were the only aspect of their life and before that they were living a charmed life just waiting for success.
 We often forget all the tears and hard work that led to them getting to that point.
-But above all else no matter how many times they failed, they knew that they only had to succeed once and the believed they could.
+But above all else no matter how many times they failed, they knew that they only had to succeed once, and more importantly, they believed they could.

 Spread your legs, Stretch your arms and open your heart.